How do I know if I am suicidal?

 In addition to treatment, you can adjust your lifestyle to help prevent or deal with suicidal thoughts.
 Be sure to take time to:

-- Spend time with family, friends, or buddies to avoid feeling isolated
+- Spend time with family, friends, or other Veterans to avoid feeling isolated.

 What can I do to cope with suicidal thoughts and behaviors?

-You can also call the Veterans Crisis Line, at 1-800-273-8255 and Press 1, or use the Veterans Crisis Line online chat.
-Both services provide free, confidential support 24 hours a day, seven days a week.
+You can call the Veterans Crisis Line by dialing 988 then Press 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
+The Veterans Crisis Line offers free, confidential support 24 hours a day, 7 days a week, 365 days a year.

 You can also take a confidential self-check quiz to better understand what you’re going through, learn if it may be a good idea to seek professional help, and see how you might benefit from VA or community-based services.
 Your anonymous answers to a brief list of questions will be reviewed by an experienced counselor who will then send you a personal response to a secure website.
 The counselor will also provide you with resources and options for further follow-up.